woodcupru/woodcup.ru/README.md

 # BERЁZKA
 Once upon day we finished another cup of coffee, threw it away, and thought: How many people on the planet do this every day?
 How many hundreds of millions of cups lie in landfills around the world?
 In how many billions of years will they disintegrate?
 They thought about it and decided to make another cup.

-# BERЁZKA
-Once upon day we finished another cup of coffee, threw it away, and thought: How many people on the planet do this every day?
-How many hundreds of millions of cups lie in landfills around the world?
-In how many billions of years will they disintegrate?
-They thought about it and decided to make another cup.

 [![](pic/bg.jpeg)](pic/bg.jpeg)

 ## We made dishes that don't harm